mckennapsean/dissertation/content/02-background.md

 convergent toward a single solution [@Lowgren1995].
 On the other hand, a **creative design process** begins with more gradual problem scoping, and the process has many overlapping activities in which many different possibilities are explored before choosing a single solution [@Lowgren1995].

 An example of a creative model is Pugh's process, a design funnel [@pugh1991total] that begins with concept generation and controlled convergence iterating over time until a final concept is reached [@buxton2010sketching].
 Additionally, ideation and design activities often involve sketching as a method which is a crucial aspect for creative design processes, as sketching is not simply the act of drawing but rather is an activity involving generation, brainstorming, learning, reasoning, and design thinking [@buxton2010sketching].
-As recognized by researchers in the design [@Howard2008], HCI [@Wolf2006; @Lowgren1995], and visualization [@Moere2011] communities, the combination and balanced mixture of both creative and engineering process models is useful for characterizing the design process for visualization designers.
+As recognized by researchers in the design [@Howard2008], HCI [@Wolf2006;
+@Lowgren1995], and visualization [@Moere2011] communities, the combination and balanced mixture of both creative and engineering process models is useful for characterizing the design process for visualization designers.
+Specifically, this combination supports goals of flexibility and actionability.

 Visualization-specific design process models describe unique aspects for